Megha-creators/-Hospital-Management-System-Java/README.md

 - `HospitalManagementSystem.java` – Main program containing the menu and patient management operations.
 - `Patient.java` – Defines the Patient class and stores patient details.

+## How to Run

+1. Clone the repository.
+2. Open the project in a Java-supported IDE.
+3. Compile and run `HospitalManagementSystem.java`.
+4. Follow the menu options displayed in the console.